realthunder/asm3-wiki/Core-Changes.md

   in `getChildRoot()`.

-* `getBoundingBox()`, new function to obtain object bounding box using `Coin3D SoGetBoundingBoxAction`, regardless of object's visibility
+* `getBoundingBox()`, new function to obtain object bounding box using `Coin3D SoGetBoundingBoxAction`, regardless of object's visibility.
+This function is used in the implementation of `Box element selection` command.

 * `forceUpdate(), isUpdateForced()`, new API added because some object (e.g.
   `Part::Feature`) has an optimization to disable visual update when the